Weekly Food Notes: New Restaurants + Even More New Restaurants

 More Mexican fare is sailing into Short Pump, says Boathouse owner Keven Healy.
 He plans to open a second location of Casa Del Barco in Short Pump Town Center.
 And although the downtown location has a scenic canal view, you’ll be able to sit under the stars in this spots rooftop bar -- and have 200 varieties of mescal and tequila from which to choose. casadelbarco.com.

 I have an abiding passion for wings -- there, I’ve said it.
-And I’m particularly happy to hear that Anchor Bar -- the reputed inventor of my favorite snack -- is opening in Stony Point Towne Center on Feb.
+And I’m particularly happy to hear that Anchor Bar -- the reputed inventor of my favorite snack -- is opening in Stony Point Fashion Park on Feb.
 18.

 Spoonbread Bistro owner Michael Hall is planning to open a barbecue joint at at 105 N. Robinson St., right around the corner from his restaurant.
 Black Market Barbecue will open this spring, reports Richmond magazine. spoonbreadbistro.com.